iterative/dvc.org/content/docs/start/model-management/model-registry.md

 Behind the scenes, DVC Studio uses a command line tool called [GTO](<(/doc/gto)>) for most model registry actions.

-With GTO you can also set up the model registry locally without DVC Studio (some functionality is exclusive to DVC Studio, however).
+With GTO you can also set up the model registry locally without DVC Studio.
 You can see how this is done in the expandable "Under the hood" sections in this chapter.

 </admon>